 By Bhaskar Chawla Oct.
 16, 2018

-We caught up with Rahul Khanna to find out what happened to him 20 years after Kuch Kuch Hota Hai.
+We caught up with Rahul Khanna to find out what happened to him two decades after Kuch Kuch Hota Hai.
 He still insists that girls can’t play basketball.

 Except it’s not 1998 anymore.
 No matter how much we once revered Kuch Kuch Hota Hai’s dating lessons, it’s hard to deny that the film hasn’t aged very well.
 And the less we talk about Rahul Khanna’s image, the better.
 It’s no wonder then that Khanna happened to get in touch with me to refute all accusations of being a frat boy by sharing his side of the story.